hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 </details>

 <details>
-<summary>Shortest Path Tree</summary>
+<summary>Shortest Path Tree & Shortest Path</summary>

-- It's a new graph G(A) generated from a Graph G for which:
+- The **Shortest Path Tree** is a new graph G(A) generated from a Graph G for which:
     - We take the vertex A as a starting node and
     - Find all the distances from A to all the other nodes
-    - It's a new graph because it doesn't have all G's edges
+    - G(A) has less edges than G (this is why it's new)
+    - G(A) has directed edges: we only draw an edge from v to u, if u is the previous vertex of v
+    - A node u is the **Previous** node of node v means that node v was discovered while we were processing node u
+    - **For every node, there is a previous node**, except the node we discovered 1st
+    - E.g., in the graph G below:
+        - B is discovered while we were processing A, A is the previous vertex of B
+        - C is discovered while we were processing B, B is the previous vertex of B
+        - For every node, there is a previous node except for the node A
-    -          G:              G(A):
+    -          G:              G(A): Shortest Path Tree (A) F--A--B              A
-            F--A--B              A
             |/ |  |            ↗↗ ↖↖
             E--D--C           B D E F